fyodorovich/Timebank-Toolkit/section_02.md

 There are small fees for both of these services.
 At the time of writing it they were about $11 per request.

-`TIP` [individuals can apply to obtain their own criminal record](https://www.justice.govt.nz/criminal-records/get-your-own/) from the Ministry of Justice.
+💡  [individuals can apply to obtain their own criminal record](https://www.justice.govt.nz/criminal-records/get-your-own/) from the Ministry of Justice.
 At the time of writing it’s free to request a copy of your own criminal record.

 Organisations providing services to vulnerable people (this includes children, older people and people with special needs) can ask the [New Zealand Police to vet](http://www.police.govt.nz/advice/businesses-and-organisations/vetting) (check) people who want to work or volunteer for them.